Top 10 KPIs Every SaaS Should Monitor

 Here are the top KPIs every SaaS company should monitor:

 This is the average rate your customers leave or cancel their subscription.
 Users can churn for different reasons: they can’t afford it, your product has no value to them, bad customer service, or switching to a competitor.
 Of course, it’s much worse if they don’t see the value of your product than because they can’t pay.
 For SaaS companies, this is understably a big focus for ensuring long term success and it is.
 It’s cheaper to keep customers and reduce churn than to acquire new ones.
 Ultimately churn rate depends on how invested in your product your customers are.
 Many customers churn after the first month when churn rate is high.
 An improved onboarding process can help reduce churn and get your users invested right away.
-Read more on how you can reduce your churn rate.
+Learn more about why users SaaS users churn (and what to do about it).

 Your CAC is how much is the total cost of converting a customer.
 The process from getting a customer to recognize their problem, see your product as the solution, and go through with implementing it into their existing processes is not an easy feat and it usually is not instantaneous.
 The vast majority of this process happens online.
 There’s a well known theory that it takes a customers seven times running into your ad/brand to investigate and eventually make a purchase.
 This can get expensive.
 Good ways to reduce CAC are getting customer information or data when they first interact with your brand so you can retarget them through email or ads.
 This way you aren’t paying for ads that will result in one impression and nothing more.